Housebroken or heartbroken? ∙

 12 Restore to me the joy of your salvation and make me willing to obey you.

 What does it mean to rub someone’s nose in it?
 A working definition is to remind someone of their failures or wrongdoings.
-It seems as though that as sparks fly upwards, people are born to do this.
+To bring something, especially an error or fault, repeatedly and forcefully to someone’s attention.
+It appears that as sparks fly upwards, people are born to do this.

 The origin of this phrase comes from housebreaking pets.
 Traditionally when new puppies make mistakes on the floor, their human has been conditioned to think that rubbing their nose in it will help fix the problem.
 Does this really work?
 Not too much.
 Dog trainers have provided a lot of information to the contrary.

-King David was well aware of his error, moral failure, and sinful rebellion.
+King David was well aware of his error, moral failure, and sinful rebellion regarding Bathsheba and her husband Uriah.
 He does not need any additional reminders.
 He is racked with guilt and shame.
 He pleads with the Father not to rub his face in it.
-Rather than another memo, he seeks relief and restoration.
+Rather than more reminders, he seeks relief and restoration.
 He had brought disgrace and embarrassment on himself and his nation.
 And what of his Father in heaven with Whom he is bonded and identified?
+Can you hear the scandalous gossip, “Have you heard about David, king David, the man after God’s own heart?
+What kind of a God would allow his cherry-picked man to be the leader in king of Israel will allow such a thing?”

 His sinful behavior could well have ruined his life or even ended it.
-Both adultery and murder were capital crimes in the law of Moses.
+Both adultery and murder were capital crimes under the law of Moses.
 The death penalty is indicated for both of them.
-Of course David knows all this.
+Of course, David knows this.

 David knew all too well the pain of unconfessed sin.
 It ate away at him spiritually, mentally, and physically.
 It drove a wedge between him and the Father.
 But the Father never moved.
 His loving heart and outstretched hands were waiting.